sigp/lighthouse/book/src/help_vc.md

             metrics being collected.
     -h, --help                                   Prints help information
         --http                                   Enable the RESTful HTTP API server.
 Disabled by default.
+        --http-allow-keystore-export
+            If present, allow access to the DELETE /lighthouse/keystores HTTP API method, which allows exporting keystores and passwords to HTTP API consumers who have access to the API token.
+This method is useful for exporting validators, however it should be used with caution since it exposes private key data to authorized users.
+        --http-store-passwords-in-secrets-dir
+            If present, any validators created via the HTTP will have keystore passwords stored in the secrets-dir rather than the validator definitions file.
         --init-slashing-protection
             If present, do not require the slashing protection database to exist before running.
 You SHOULD NOT use this flag unless you're certain that a new slashing protection database is required.
 Usually, your database will